zachwlewis/fire-emblem-warriors-hero-guide/_posts/2018-01-09-chapter-9-camilla.md

 | Res  |    54 |
 {: .table .table-sm .stats}

 Poor Luck aside, Camilla is an offensive powerhouse, sporting great Strength with surprisingly high magic.
 Her Skill is pretty high as well, along with her Speed (although Speed is a relatively bad stat).
-She’s decently physically bulky as well, being by far the best flying physical tank, though her Res is rather poor.
+She’s decently physically bulky as well, though her Res is rather poor.

 #### Staff